ryanatkn/gro/src/lib/docs/gro_plugin_sveltekit_frontend.md

 - the git repo is still the source of truth, but Gro adds a build step for project metadata, giving devs full control over the published artifacts instead of coupling metadata directly to a source repo's `package.json`

-> Currently, Gro writes the file directly after building,
-> but we may want to change it to temporarily create the file before building
-> in the repo's `static/` directory so Vite plugins can see it.